vuejs/vuepress/packages/docs/docs/guide/permalinks.md

 }
 ```

-Alternatively, you can also set permalink on a page only, and it will have a higher priority than the global settings.
+You can also set permalink on a page only, and it will have a higher priority than the global settings.

 📝 __hello.md__: